 We measure our backlog as quantifiable purchase orders or contracts that have been signed, but for which revenues have not yet been recognized.
-In instances where we are not able to estimate the value of a purchase order or contract they are not included in backlog.
+In instances where we are not able to estimate the value of a purchase order or contract, it is not included in backlog.

-We ship most of our baggage and parcel inspection, hold (checked) baggage screening, people screening, patient monitoring, diagnostic cardiology and anesthesia systems and optoelectronic devices and value-added subsystems within one to several months after receiving an order.
+We ship most of our baggage and parcel inspection, people screening, patient monitoring, cardiology and anesthesia systems and optoelectronic devices and value-added subsystems within one to several months after receiving an order.
 However, such shipments may be delayed for a variety of reasons, including any special design or requirements of the customer.
 In addition, large orders of security and inspection products typically require greater lead-times.
-Fulfillment of orders of our Rapiscan RTT hold (checked) baggage screening equipment generally require longer lead times.
+Fulfillment of orders of our Rapiscan RTT hold (checked) baggage screening equipment generally requires longer lead times.
 Further, we provide turnkey screening services to certain customers for which we may recognize revenue over multi-year periods.

-Certain of our cargo and vehicle inspection systems require several months up to nearly a full year of lead-time.
+Certain of our cargo and vehicle inspection systems may require up to a year of lead-time.
 We have experienced some significant shipping delays associated with our cargo and vehicle inspection systems.
 Such delays can occur for many reasons, including: (i) additional time necessary to coordinate and conduct factory inspections with the customer before shipment; (ii) a customer's need to engage in time-consuming special site preparation to accommodate the system, over which we have no control or responsibility; (iii) additional fine tuning of such systems once they are installed; (iv) design or specification changes by the customer; (v) time needed to obtain export licenses and/or letters of credit; and (vi) delays originating from other contractors on the project.

-As of June 30, 2014, our consolidated backlog totaled approximately \$0.8 billion, compared to approximately \$1.0 billion as of June 30, 2013 and approximately \$1.1 billion at June 30, 2012.
-This gradual decline in backlog is primarily attributable to a single large turnkey security screening program in Mexico that we were awarded in the third quarter of fiscal 2012.
+As of June 30, 2015, our consolidated backlog totaled approximately \$0.6 billion, compared to approximately \$0.8 billion as of June 30, 2014 and approximately \$1.0 billion at June 30, 2013.
+This gradual decline in backlog is primarily attributable to a single large turnkey security screening program in Mexico that we were awarded in fiscal 2012.
 As the revenue generated from this program is recognized, the corresponding backlog decreases.
 Sales orders underlying our backlog are firm orders; although, from time to time we may agree to permit a customer to cancel an order or an order may be cancelled for other reasons.
 Variations in the size of orders, product mix, or delivery requirements, among other factors, may result in substantial fluctuations in backlog from period to period.
 Backlog as of any particular date should not be relied upon as indicative of our revenues for any future period and cannot be considered a meaningful indicator of our performance on an annual or quarterly basis.